pangeo-data/education-material/pedagogy/git/README.md

 We want to establish how `git` and `GitHub` are built into the pangeo framework.
 This also gives us an opportunity to recommend good practices.

-***And so on: More questions...***

-With cool answers: The interested pangeophile is invited to expand this.
-My suggestion is the Q/As stay brief and jaunty and we can put deeper stuff in other locations as needed.

 ***Why do I care about GitHub?***